Swifts secure dramatic late comeback draw at Larne

 Galvin's composed finish over a defender after Ferguson had come out of his goal reduced the deficit to one.

-There was more late drama to come, however, as the Swifts salvaged a point five minutes into stoppage time when another sub Whiteside appeared to get the final touch from the impressive Moore's inswinging corner to send the visiting Dungannon contingent into raptures.
+There was more late drama to come, however, as the Swifts salvaged a point five minutes into stoppage time when another sub Whiteside appeared to get the final touch from the impressive Moore's inswinging corner to equalise and send the visiting Dungannon contingent into raptures.